DevL0rd/Node-OS/README.md

     * AR Glasses display NodeOs hud, and Navigation.
 (More helpful overlay data comming soon.)
     * Sensors when conencted will seemelesly stream entity data to the nodeOs networks hive map data.
     * Scanners when connected will additionally stream block data, 8 blocks, in all directions, to the hive map data.
+    * If using the kinetic augment you can use a command to take control of your body to run to a destination location, resource, player.
     * (WIP) Remote control other players or mobs using node os, or make a auto defence system to take over your body when in danger.

   * Web Displays (Broken on latest)